jinyoonok2/3DCV-3D-Scene-Edit-with-3DGS/README.md

                 ↓
     Optimize to Inpainted Targets (1k iters)
                 ↓
+      [EXTERNAL: GaussianDreamer generates .ply]
+                ↓
       Load Object Gaussians → Merge at ROI
                 ↓
     Final Visualization (4-panel comparisons)
 ```

+**Note**: Object generation happens outside this pipeline.
+Pre-generated objects are provided, or you can generate new ones using the GaussianDreamerPro notebook.

 ---